Top 5 GLP-1 Providers 2026: Honest Rankings by Price, Pharmacy Quality & Clinical Depth | Luma Health

 7. NIDDK.
 Prescription Medications to Treat Overweight & Obesity. niddk.nih.gov

 Medical Disclaimer: This article is for educational purposes only.
 Luma Health is ranked #1 and is the publisher of this content — readers should factor in this bias when evaluating these rankings and verify independently.
 All pricing reflects publicly available information as of June 2026 and is subject to change.
 GLP-1 medications require a prescription from a licensed clinician.
 Clinical services at Luma Health are provided by Wasef Health, PC.
-Compounded medications prepared by VialsRX, TX Board #35264.
+Compounded medications prepared by VialsRX, TX Board #35264, and are not FDA-approved finished drug products.